-2.1.
-PAs must accept assignment of property administration for the following contract types, instruments, and conditions, with the potential exception of contracts that are non-mission work for DCMA:

-- Fixed-price contracts where property will be furnished to the contractor. - Fixed-price contracts with cost-reimbursable contract line items. - Contracts and purchase orders with property furnished for repair, maintenance, overhaul, or modification.
+- 2.1.
+In order to document acceptance of workload, PAs must identify property clearance requirements in CPAM for the following contract types, instruments, and conditions, with the potential exception of contracts that are non-mission work for DCMA: - Fixed-price contracts where property will be furnished to the contractor. - Fixed-price contracts with cost-reimbursable contract line items. - Contracts and purchase orders with property furnished for repair, maintenance, overhaul, or modification.
 The exception based on unit acquisition cost for purchase orders for repair detailed at FAR 45.107(d), is superseded by DFARS 245.107(1)(i) for DoD contracts. - Cost-reimbursement and time-and-materials contracts (except when it is clear no property will be furnished or acquired).
 PAs must verify whether CAP is anticipated for contracts involving only engineering services, research, or study efforts.
 Engage with the PCO to gain insight if the contract and statement of work are unclear whether there is a need to acquire property to perform the contract.